Quickstart guide: Relevance

 When designing a QSG, the most important question is how to filter out the most basic instructions that are the most useful to the average user.
 The answer to this question primarily depends on two things: the ability of the QSG writer to place himself in the shoes of the user and the product itself.
 As for the latter: a product that basically only needs some instructions to install it properly after which it functions continuously, is relatively easy to ‘capture’ in a QSG.
 Also, products that offer a broad variety of tasks of which in reality only a few really matter, lend themselves for a QSG.
 An example of such a product would be a software application.
 If the main tasks in such an application would be not more than a handful, then a QSG on a double-sided card could be an effective solution.
 If tasks would become more complicated of nature, one can refer to the complete manual.

 Requirements

 The requirements for setting up a quick start guide are not set in stone.
 It is up to the technical writer to become familiar with the mindset of the user, as well as with the character of the product.
 This being said, there is indeed a legal obligation, namely to refer to the complete manual (see the international IEC-82079 standard).
 Also, it is imperative to include instructions for safe use of the product in any QSG.

+Origins

+In 1985 the Inmac corporation published the first Quick-Start guide with one of their 1200-baud modems, allowing the modem to be set-up and configured using the most common or default settings.
+The request for that type of easy set-up instructions came from a Fortune Systems Fortune 32:16 computer Value-added reseller who asked that he didn’t have to read a 100-page manual just to be able to connect a dial-up modem for his clients.